ansys/pydpf-post/README.md

 ## Brief demo

-Provided you have Ansys 2023 R1 or later installed, a DPF server starts automatically once you start using PyDPF-Post.
+Provided you have Ansys 2023 R1 or later installed, a DPF server automatically starts once you start using PyDPF-Post.

-To load a simulation to extract and post-process results, use this code:
+To load a simulation for a MAPDL result file to extract and postprocess results, use this code:

 ```pycon
 >>> from ansys.dpf import post